qeeqbox/session-replay/README.md

 ## Example #1
 1. Threat actor obtains a valid session identifier and does not use it immediately
-2. Threat actor re-using the same session identifier to gain unauthorized access to bob's account
+2. Threat actor re-using the same session identifier to gain unauthorized access to a victim's account

 ## Example #2
 1. Bob submits a request to buy an item from a vulnerable website